echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 ### Roles in the system
 1. **Buyers**
-   1. Register and Login in the login-register page
+   1. Register and Login on the login-register page
    2. Can add products to his shopping cart
    3. Can view his cart
    4. Can make orders